-We introduce a \ourmetric\footnote{For \underline{R}ationale \underline{E}valuation with conditional \underline{$\mathcal{V}$}-information.}, which adapts an information-theoretic framework from \citet{xu2019theory} for evaluating free-text rationales along the two dimensions mentioned above.
-Specifically, \ourmetric is based on conditional $\mathcal{V}$-information \citep{hewitt-etal-2021-conditional}, which quantifies the degree of information contained in a representation, \textit{beyond} another (baseline) representation, accessible to a model family, $\mathcal{V}$.
-As our baseline representation, we consider any vacuous rationale which simply combines an input with a given label, without providing any new information relevant to answering why the label was chosen. \ourmetric adapts conditional $\mathcal{V}$-information to evaluate rationales, where the representation is obtained via an evaluator model trained to produce a label given the rationale.
-Other metrics do not take into consideration vacuous rationales, and are hence unable to measure new, label-relevant information in rationales, beyond a vacuous baseline.
+We introduce \ourmetric\footnote{For \underline{R}ationale \underline{E}valuation with conditional \underline{$\mathcal{V}$}-information.}, which adapts an information-theoretic framework from \citet{xu2019theory} for evaluating free-text rationales along the two dimensions mentioned above.
+Specifically, \ourmetric is based on conditional $\mathcal{V}$-information \citep{hewitt-etal-2021-conditional}, which quantifies the degree of information contained in a representation \textit{beyond} another (baseline) representation, accessible to a model family $\mathcal{V}$.
+As our baseline representation, we consider any vacuous rationale which simply (and declaratively) combines an input with a given label, without providing any new information relevant to answering why the label was chosen. \ourmetric adapts conditional $\mathcal{V}$-information to evaluate rationales, where we compare two representations---one from an evaluation model trained to produce the label given the input and the rationale, and the other from another evaluation model for the same task but considering only the input (disguised as a vacuous rationale).
+Other metrics do not take into consideration vacuous rationales, and are hence unable to measure new and label-relevant information in rationales.

-Our experiments present evaluations with \ourmetric for rationales under two reasoning tasks, commonsense question-answering (CQA; \citealp{talmor2018commonsenseqa}) and natural language inference (NLI; \citealp{bowman-etal-2015-large}), across four benchmarks.
-Several quantitative evaluations demonstrate the capabilities of \ourmetric in providing evaluations along new dimensions for free-text rationales, while being more consistent with human judgements compared to existing metrics.
+In our experiments, we present evaluations with \ourmetric for rationales under two reasoning tasks, commonsense question-answering (CQA; \citealp{talmor2018commonsenseqa}) and natural language inference (NLI; \citealp{bowman-etal-2015-large}), across four benchmarks.
+Several quantitative evaluations demonstrate the capabilities of \ourmetric in providing evaluations along new dimensions for free-text rationales, while also being more consistent with human judgements compared to existing metrics.
 We also provide comparisons to demonstrate the sensitivity of \ourmetric to various degrees of input perturbations.
-Additionally, our evaluation with \ourmetric offers insights into why rationales obtained through chain-of-thought prompting \citep{wei2022chain} do not necessarily improve prediction performance.
-We will make our code and data public.
+Additionally, evaluation with \ourmetric offers insights into why rationales obtained through chain-of-thought prompting \citep{wei2022chain} do not necessarily improve prediction performance.